member87/cam-finder-web/README.md

-# ⚠️ This is still in development, is missing features and propbably quite buggy ⚠️
+# ⚠️ This is still in development, missing features and probably quite buggy ⚠️

 This is a website to view cameras that have been found by [cam-finder](https://github.com/member87/cam-finder)